-Picking good values for the P and I terms is called tuning, and the aim is to pick values that take you quickly to the setpoint without too much overshooting and oscillation.
-The classic (though not the only) technique for tuning a PID loop is known as the Ziegler-Nichols method.
-It begins by operating the system under purely proportional control, slowly increasing the P value until the output begins to oscillate without decaying.
+The process of picking good values for the P and I terms is called tuning, and the aim is to find values that take you quickly to the setpoint without too much overshooting and oscillation.
+The classic (though not the only) technique for tuning a PID loop is the Ziegler-Nichols method.
+It begins by operating the system under purely proportional control, and slowly increasing the P value until the output begins to oscillate without decaying.
 Bear with me, there's an example coming.
 Call this the critical P value, PC, and measure the time period of the oscillation, TC.
 In the case of a PI controller, you then set P=PC/2.2 and I=1.2*PC/TC.

-Upon hearing this, you may as I did grow suspicious about where these magic numbers have come from.
+Upon hearing this, you may be curious about where these magic numbers have come from.
 The original 1941 paper is free online, and if you read it you'll learn that there's nothing particularly fundamental about Ziegler-Nichols tuning.
 It's educated trial and error, so by all means use it as your starting point but don't assume that it's some analytically derived optimum.

-Before we move on to looking at the tuning experiments, I have to point out this spectacular line from the Zeigler-Nichols paper:
+Before we move on to looking at the tuning experiments, I have to point out this unusual disclaimer from the Zeigler-Nichols paper:

 The first part of the tuning process is to find the value of P at which the temperature first starts to oscillate.
-To do this I set up some firmware to loop through different values of the P constant, then just left it going for a day or two.
+To do this I set up some custom firmware to loop through different values of the P constant, then just left it going for a day or two.
 The results are shown in Figure 6, and I've highlighted in green the trace at P=1200, which is where I think the steady oscillations first start.
-The frequency of these oscillations is very close to 9 per hour, a period of 400 seconds.
+The frequency of these oscillations is very close to 9 per hour, a period of 130 samples (3 seconds/sample).

-This plot is quite nice, because you can clearly see the role of the integral term.
-With only a proportional term (black trace), the control loop does a respectable job but is drooping outside the desired 0.1°C accuracy band.
+This plot demonstrates the effect of the integral term.
+With only a proportional term (black trace), the control loop does a respectable job but is drooping outside the desired 0.1°C regulation band.
 Adding a small integral term immediately fixes this, but too much and the loop becomes unstable.
-In this particular case it looks like I=2 is about right.
+In this particular case it looks like I=2 is about right, which goes to show that Ziegler-Nichols should be used just a starting point.
 I imagine that if you changed the appliance used for the bath (e.g. swapped in a crockpot or a different rice cooker) these terms would need adjusting.
 Probably there is enough computational power in the microcontroller to set up some kind of auto-tune function, but that's a job for another day.